 Strategy 10: Advertise

 Look into the costs of advertising your opening on popular radio stations, in your city’s newspaper, in local magazines, and through targeted mailers.
-Many media outlets offer affordable options to promote your business.
+Many media outlets offer low-cost options to promote your business.
 Some may even be willing to negotiate a discount.

 Strategy 11: Set the stage